bugtamer/areca-backup/docs/user/tutorial1.md

 Filters allow you to exclude unwanted files or directories from your backup.

-By default, Areca excludes "*.tmp" and "*.temp" files as well as locked files.
+By default, Areca excludes "`*.tmp`" and "`*.temp`" files as well as locked files.

-If you want to add a new filter (for instance to exclude the "/home/olivier/Photos/old" subdirectory), select the "..." filter item and click the "Add" button :
+If you want to add a new filter (for instance to exclude the "`/home/olivier/Photos/old`" subdirectory), select the "`...`" filter item and click the "`Add`" button :

 ![](./images/tg_filters2.jpg)

-Select "Directory filter" as filter type, choose "/home/olivier/Photos/old" as directory and click the "Save" button.
+Select "`Directory filter`" as filter type, choose "`/home/olivier/Photos/old`" as directory and click the "`Save`" button.

 ![](./images/tg_filters3.jpg)

-Go to the "pre-processing" tab.
+Go to the "`pre-processing`" tab.

 ### "Pre-processing" Tab